CodeZeus-dev/CV/README.md

 - National Artist Diploma in Classical Piano
 - Merit
-- Pianist in the Conservatory's Symphonic Orchestra
+- Pianist in the Conservatory's Symphonic Orchestra and Chamber Music groups

 #### Any other qualifications